IP Network Connection

 The dispatcher PC also needs to have a unique ID-number in the system, but does not need a fixed IP-address.

-operators sharing one radio in a local LAN
+Two operators working with one radio in a local LAN

 Different connection types